Professor and Chair of Oncological Sciences and

 We have recently examined the dynamic DNA methylome of zebrafish gametes and early embryos, and have discovered that the maternal (egg) genome is reprogrammed to be identical to the paternal (sperm) genome.
 Mengyao Tan explores the transcription and chromatin factors that set up the nucleosomes and transcriptome of early embryos.
 Graham Hickey is investigating how chromatin dynamics help regulate development.
 Vahid Khodammi and Archana Yerra are developing and applying new technologies to understand how RNA methylation is utilized in gene regulation, epigenetics, and on noncoding RNAs.

 We previously provided the first evidence that genes for embryo development are poised by chromatin in the sperm cell.
-Sue Hammoud, Yixuan Guo, Chongil Yi, Patrick Murphy, Jingtao Guo, and Candice Wike are extending this discovery through 1) the genomics profiling germline stem cells, 2) investigating the mechanisms for poising genes in sperm and eggs for activation or repression in embryos (using zebrafish or mouse models), and 3) exploring connections to transgenerational inheritance and germ cell tumors.
-Pete Hendrickson, Jessie Dorais, Edward Grow are extending this and related work to human cells.
+Patrick Murphy, Yixuan Guo, Chongil Yi, Jingtao Guo, and Candice Wike are extending this discovery through 1) the genomics profiling germline stem cells, 2) investigating the mechanisms for poising genes in sperm and eggs for activation or repression in embryos (using zebrafish or mouse models), and 3) exploring connections to transgenerational inheritance and germ cell tumors.
+Recent work by Pete Hendrickson discovered a major driver of embryo transcription and chromatin structure in mammals, termed DUX.
+Here, Edward Grow, Brad Weaver, Christy Smith, and Xichen Ne are greatly extending this work to understand how DUX factors help enable all developmental fates.

 - Hendrickson PG, Doráis JA, Grow EJ, Whiddon JL, Lim JW, Wike CL, Weaver BD, Pflueger C, Emery BR, Wilcox AL, Nix DA, Peterson CM, Tapscott SJ, Carrell DT, Cairns BR.
 (2017) Conserved roles of mouse DUX and human DUX4 in activating cleavage-stage genes and MERVL/HERVL retrotransposons.
 Nat Genet 49(6):925-934